ReScience/ReScienceC-reviews/README.md

-# ReScienceC-reviews
-Reviews for ReScience C

-:warning: **Please don't submit bug reports for ReScience C here.
+:warning: **Please don't submit bug reports here.
 Instead please submit them to [the ReScience C repo](https://github.com/ReScience/ReScienceC/issues)** :warning:

-# Reviews for the Journal of Open Source Software
+# Reviews for ReScience C

 This is the GitHub repository used to track the progress of reviews for ReScience C. You can view the papers currently in review [here](https://github.com/ReScience/ReScienceC-reviews/issues).